Yannis Economides

+Yannis Economides (Γιάννης Οικονομίδης; born 1967) is a Greek Cypriot screenwriter and filmmaker, who is considered to be one of the leading creators of modern Greek cinema.
+His films explore themes of emotional and physical violence, alongside the collapse of petty-bourgeois society and the pathologies of today's families.
+They are characterized by their extreme use of profanity and depiction of graphic violence.

+Economides has cited fellow Greek filmmakers like Kostas Manoussakis, Alexis Damianos, Tonia Marketaki among others, as well as directors from the international scene such as the Coen Brothers, Robert Altman, Ken Loach, John Cassavetes, Gaspar Noé, Louis Malle and Richard Brooks as influences on his work.

+Early life

+Yannis Economides was born in Limassol in 1967, the eldest of three siblings.
+According to him, even though he was young when the 1974 Cypriot coup d'état took place, this experience has left an impression on him and later influenced his work.
+After finishing school, he moved to Athens in 1986 and attended courses at the cinema school of Eugenia Hadjikou.

+Economides' career began with short films and documentaries.
+The Gradual Improvement of the Weather and Only Smelling Jasmine were honored, in 1992 and 1994 respectively, at the Drama International Short Film Festival.

 Career

-In 1987, Economides moved to Athens to study filmmaking.
 After short films and documentaries, he wrote and directed his first feature film Matchbox in 2002.

-His second feature film, Soul Kicking, premiered at The International Critics' Week at Cannes Film Festival in 2006.
+His second feature film, Soul Kicking, premiered in the International Critics' Week section at Cannes Film Festival in 2006.
 His third film Knifer, which released in 2010 has won seven awards from the Hellenic Film Academy, including Best Film, Best Director and Best Screenplay.
 His fourth feature film, Stratos, premiered in the Competition Programme of the 64th Berlin International Film Festival in 2014.

 Each of his four feature films has been honored with the Greek Film Critics Association Award for Best Greek Feature Film.

 In October 2016, his first theatrical production premiered at the New Stage of the National Theatre in Athens, with Economides directing his own play Sleep, Stella, Sleep.
 He performed as a supporting actor in several Greek films.
 In 2017 he had a part in Fatih Akin’s latest film, In the Fade.